-Hair care practices refers to common hair styles and routine hair care, such as shampooing, conditioning, moisturising, and chemical treatment.
+Hair care practices refer to popular hairstyles and routine hair care, such as shampooing, conditioning, moisturising, and chemical treatment.

-What is special about hair in women of African descent?
+What is unique about hair in women of African descent?

 Though there are many variations in hair type, persons of African descent generally have wavy or curly hair.
 The amount of curl is different for each person and can range from wavy to tightly coiled.

 The hair tends to be dry, and the curls may intertwine to form knots.
 Thus, styling practices in women of African descent are designed to make the hair more manageable and to add moisture.

 Many women of African descent do not shampoo their hair daily because their hair is innately dry.
 The normal range is from several times a week to once monthly.